digitranslab/jumpstart/docs/docs/widgets/table/serverside-operations/pagination.md

 Before performing the server side pagination, add the **Table** component and populate it with data:

 1. Drag a **Table** component from the right component library to the canvas.
 2. Select a data source and create a new query using the query panel at the bottom.
-This guide uses ToolJet’s sample data source (Postgres).
+This guide uses JumpStart’s sample data source (Postgres).
 Add the following query to fetch the data from the database:

 ```sql
 SELECT * FROM public.sample_data_orders